-PCOS, also known as polycystic ovarian disease is a common cause of infertility
+PCOS, also known as polycystic ovarian syndrome, is a common cause of infertility.

 PCOS is a common cause of female infertility, being a key factor in up to 20 percent of women with difficulty conceiving.
 PCOS is a clinical syndrome consisting of ovulatory dysfunction, increased androgen levels, and the presence of multiple small follicles/cysts on the ovaries.